Toglefritz/flutter_splendid_ble/README.md

 ### Disconnecting from a BLE Peripheral:

 Properly disconnecting from a BLE device is crucial for managing resources and ensuring that the application behaves predictably.
-The Flutter BLE plugin simplifies this process by providing a disconnect method which can be called with the device's address.
+The Splendid BLE plugin simplifies this process by providing a disconnect method which can be called with the device's address.

 **Disconnect Process**